Carpal Tunnel Syndrome (CTS)

 Surgery for CTS will not usually be considered as a first-line treatment, and is usually recommended only when CTS is at a late stage and/or has not been alleviated by non-surgical treatments.
 Urgent surgery for CTS is usually only needed as a treatment for acute CTS.

 Surgery for CTS involves cutting a part of the carpal tunnel in order to reduce pressure on the median nerve.
 The part of the carpal tunnel which is cut during surgery is known as the flexor retinaculum.
 There are two possible surgical procedures for CTS: endoscopic carpal tunnel release and open carpal tunnel release.

 Both types of surgery can be performed as an outpatient procedure and usually only require a local anesthetic to numb the hand or arm.

-- Endoscopic carpal tunnel release: A small incision is made in the palm and/or the wrist, and a small camera called an endoscope is inserted into one of the incisions to monitor the procedure.
+Endoscopic carpal tunnel release involves making a small incision in the palm and/or the wrist, and a small camera called an endoscope is inserted into one of the incisions to monitor the procedure.
 The flexor retinaculum is then cut with an instrument inserted into the second incision.
 It is also possible to perform the procedure by making only one incision in the wrist, and inserting both the surgical instrument and the endoscope into the same incision.

-- Open carpal tunnel release: The surgeon will make a cut on the inside of the wrist to reveal the carpal tunnel, and will cut through the flexor retinaculum.
+Open carpal tunnel release involves cuting the inside of the wrist to reveal the carpal tunnel.
+The surgeon will then cut through the flexor retinaculum.

 The recovery time may be slightly shorter for an endoscopic procedure, but most people can return to work less than three weeks after either procedure.